Mongol invasions of Tibet: Aftermath

-Tibet was subdued to the Mongol Empire under Mongolian administrative rule, but the region was granted with a degree of political autonomy.
-Kublai Khan would later include Tibet into his Yuan dynasty, and the region remained administratively separate from the conquered provinces of Song dynasty China.
+The Mongols started setting up more elaborate administrative structures in Tibet in the 1260s.
+In 1264, the Mongols organized 18 Tibetan clans into Anxi Prefecture.
+In 1268, the prefecture was subordinated to Tuosima Route.
+In 1269, the Pacification Office and General Military Command for Tibet and Other Places subordinated to the Branch Secretariat for Shaanxi and later the Bureau of Buddhist and Tibetan Affairs.
+There were other governmental structures in Tibet but the editors of the History note that they lacked information on these administrative units.
+The Da Ming Yi Tong Zhi says that Kublai set up lower tiers of local government in Tibet that were under the overall authority of the Imperial Preceptor Phagpa.

 According to the Tibetan traditional view, the khan and the lama established "priest-patron" relations.
 This meant administrative management and military assistance from the khan and assistance from the lama in spiritual issues.
 Tibet was conquered by the Mongols before the Mongol invasion of South China.
 After the conquest of the Song dynasty, Kublai Khan consolidated Tibet into the new Yuan dynasty, but Tibet was administrated under the Bureau of Buddhist and Tibetan Affairs (Xuanzheng Yuan), separate from the Chinese provinces.
 The Mongols granted the Sakya lama a degree political authority, but retained control over the administration and military of the region.
+Buddhist monks from Tibet were popular and well respected in Mongol-ruled Iran (the Ilkhanate), Mongolia, China (the Yuan) and Central Asia (the Chagatai Khanate).

 As efforts to rule both territories while preserving Mongol identity, Kublai Khan prohibited Mongols from marrying Chinese, but left both the Chinese and Tibetan legal and administrative systems intact.
-Though most government institutions established by Kublai Khan in his court resembled the ones in earlier Chinese dynasties, Tibet never adopted the imperial examinations or Neo-Confucian policies.
+However, most government institutions established by Kublai Khan in his court resembled the ones in earlier Chinese dynasties.

-Buddhist monks from Tibet were popular and well respected in Mongol-ruled Iran (the Ilkhanate), Mongolia, China (the Yuan) and Central Asia (the Chagatai Khanate).
-Towards the end of the Yuan dynasty in the mid-14th century, Tibet regained its independence from the Mongols.
+In 1268, an expedition led by Manggudai was sent to put down a rebellion in Tibet and Jiandu (modern Xichang).
+Another campaign was undertaken in 1275 by Prince Aurughchi in Tibet.
+By 1280, Mongol rule over Tibet was secure enough for expeditions to be sent to search for the source of the Yellow River.